-Yes, find a sponsor or accountability partner and I personally go to AA meeting every day.
+Yes, find a sponsor or accountability partner and I personally go to AA meetings every day.

-Having a sponsor going to AA meeting every day, the 2 of those are extremely powerful on a consistent basis.
-That’s my number one suggestion and the first thing I did right in a way was making a habit of going to AA meetings.
+Having a sponsor go to AA meetings every day, the 2 of those are extremely powerful on a consistent basis.
+That’s my number one suggestion and the first thing I did right in a way was make a habit of going to AA meetings.

-I could see that I was not going to stay sober just going to meetings.
+I could see that I was not going to stay sober, just going to meetings.
 I needed a sponsor.
-I needed to read the book and I needed to actually put into practice all day every day.
+I needed to read the book and I needed to put it into practice all day every day.

 It can be a bit uncomfortable to get up here.
-I think about that beforehand and I was starting to think, “Oh, does anyone really need AA Step 10 or does this really matter?” and the thought that got me out here was to get out there and carry the message.
+I thought about that beforehand and I was starting to think, “Oh, does anyone really need AA Step 10 or does this really matter?” and the thought that got me out there was to get out there and carry the message.
 You never know who you might be able to help.